influxdata/telegraf/docs/specs/tsd-008-probe-on-startup.md

 ## Objective

-Creation of a scheme that allows Telegraf to probe a plugin during its initialization phase to enable enhanced plugin error detection due to configuration or environmental problems.
+Allow Telegraf to probe plugins during startup to enable enhanced plugin error detection like availability of hardware or services

 ## Keywords